AdarshDogra-CloudDevops/azurelabguide/lab1-login.md

-# Lab 1 – Logging into Azure Account
+# Exercise 1 – Logging into Azure Account

 Follow the steps below to log in to your Azure account: